 In May and June 1998, municipal elections took place for the first time since 1963.
 All political parties participated.
-Municipal elections also took place in May 2004.
+Municipal elections also took place in May 2004 and June 2010.
 There are 919 municipal councils in Lebanon with a total of 10,818 elected members.
-The next municipal elections are currently scheduled to be held in June 2010.